-Hives, medically known as urticaria, are an allergic reaction to certain allergens which can be foods, medicines, insect bites, chemicals, etc.
+Dog hives, medically known as urticaria, are an allergic reaction to allergens such as foods, insect bites and stings, medicines, and other chemicals.

 Hives usually appear suddenly and are small, round, raised bumps on the skin.
 The hair sticks out in little patches and sometimes the whole face (especially the eyelids and muzzle) will swell as well.
 Facial swelling can cause itching.